-10 DEVELOPING THE FRAMEWORK FOR THE PROPOSED ESP SPEAKING COURSE study is concerned with developing the framework for the ESP (English for Specific Purposes) speaking course for the postgraduates in the fields of science and technology of the three faculties at National University of Malaysia on the basis of the outcomes of the needs analysis.
+10 DEVELOPING THE FRAMEWORK FOR THE PROPOSED ESP SPEAKING COURSE

+The first stage of the study was to carry out the language needs analysis, which was discussed in the earlier sections.
+The chapter discusses the second stage of the study.
+The second stage of the study is concerned with developing the framework for the ESP (English for Specific Purposes) speaking course for the postgraduates in the fields of science and technology of the three faculties at National University of Malaysia on the basis of the outcomes of the needs analysis.
 Goals and objectives will be formulated before designing the syllabus of the course.
-Afterwards, the syllabus of the course will be designed on the basis of the results of the needs analysis.
+Afterwards, the syllabus of the course will be designed on the basis of the needs analysis.
 In fact, the results of the needs analysis have determined a number of tasks and skills in speaking for academic purposes, which will be only components of the syllabus of the ESP speaking course.